ttscoff/fish_files/README.md

 - `uncolor`: Remove color codes from string
 - `unesc`: Ruby cgi unescape
 - `up`: cd to a parent folder with fuzzy matching
+- `updown`: cd to a directory and then fuzzy search its tree
 - `urlenc`: url encode the passed string
 - `v`: vim via fasd and fzf
 - `warn`: Echo to STDERR